 Further advanced athletes approaching their genetic maximum require more sophisticated training systems.

 Periodization of the training is a proven procedure.
-The system used in the 5×5 advanced consists of a volume phase (4 weeks) followed by either an intensity phase or a ‘deload’.
+The system used in the 5×5 advanced consists of a volume phase (4 weeks) followed by either an intensity phase or a ‘deload’ phase.

 A 5×5 training plan is basically suitable for anyone who primarily wants to get stronger and build muscle at the same time.